infoaed/kryptogramm/README.md

 * Download encrypted ballot for keeping for as long as you want
 * Decrypt your encrypted ballot and see who you voted for
 * Inspect vote container, signature, registration receipts etc
+* Convert downloaded vote into valid digitally signed container
-* Transparency of human readable/editable Python 200-liner
+* Transparency of human readable/editable Python 300-liner
 * Get to understand better how Internet voting works

 Election servers also limit verification by three attempts per ballot.
 By using the tool you get full control of the democratic process, you can audit every part of it and make it fit your personal preferences or requirements of digital democracy.
 Currently that kind of hands on auditing is possible only for very limited parts of the election process.